October Gardening Guide: What to plant NOW in the month of October

 This October garden guide lists out all of the things you can either start from seed or transplant right now.
 Get tips and tricks on each crop to get the earliest start on your fall garden.
 Time to direct sow seeds or plant transplants for fall and winter crops.
-Here is what I am sowing or transplanting during the month of October in my zone 9B garden.
-Zone 8 is 2 weeks ahead of me, while zone 10 is 2 weeks behind me.

 Check out the video version of this guide here:

 Brassicas - October is the perfect time to transplant these crops.
 I don't recommend that you direct sow them from seed right now because we have such a small window of cool weather to grow brassicas, or it causes issues like bolting.
-You can sow seeds for the smaller brassicas, like tatsoi, bok choy, or Napa cabbage OR seeds for brassicas that are grown to eat their leaves (non-heading), like kale or mustards.
+You can direct sow seeds for the smaller brassicas, like tatsoi, bok choy, or Napa cabbage OR direct sow seeds for brassicas that are grown to eat their leaves (non-heading), like kale or mustards.
 If you want to grow the large heading type of brassicas like broccoli, cauliflower, cabbage, and Brussels Sprouts, then use transplants only.
 Add fertilizer in the planting hole for any "heading" type brassicas like broccoli, cauliflower, and cabbage.
 You want to promote as much rapid growth at the beginning as possible.
 The bigger the plant, leaves, and stem, the bigger the "head" will be at harvest time.

-Asian Greens - This includes bok choy, tatsoi, komatsuna, Chinese broccoli, mizuna, etc...
+Asian Greens - This includes bok choy, tatsoi, komatsuna, Chinese broccoli, mizuna, chimjimisai etc...
 All of these types of greens have a higher heat tolerance than the above brassicas.
 It is safe to start direct sowing.
 I prefer to grow them in a spot that gets lots of morning sun with some afternoon shade.
 You can transplant them as well.
 I add a big sprinkle of blood meal in the planting hole or sprinkle around the base of direct sowed seedlings once they grow the first set of true leaves.
 Blood meal is high in nitrogen and is all these greens need to promote lush leafy growth.

 Lettuces - These are sensitive to heat.
 Either direct sow at the end of October, or start in seed trays (I like the 72 cell seed trays) now, with the intent to transplant in about 4 weeks.
 Just like the Asian greens, I add a big sprinkle of blood meal in the planting hole or sprinkle and work into the soil where I direct sow seeds.